GameCube: Development

-Long before the console's launch, Nintendo had developed and patented an early prototype of motion controls for the GameCube, with which developer Factor 5 had experimented for its launch games.
-Greg Thomas, Sega of America's VP of Development said, "What does worry me is Dolphin's sensory controllers [which are rumored to include microphones and headphone jacks] because there's an example of someone thinking about something different."
+Long before the launch, Nintendo developed and patented an early prototype of motion controls for the GameCube, with which the developer Factor 5 had experimented for its launch games.
+Greg Thomas, Sega of America's VP of Development said "What does worry me is Dolphin's sensory controllers [which are rumored to include microphones and headphone jacks] because there's an example of someone thinking about something different."
 These motion control concepts would not be deployed to consumers for several years, until the Wii Remote.

-Prior to the GameCube's release, Nintendo focused resources on the launch of the Game Boy Advance, a handheld game console and successor to the original Game Boy and Game Boy Color.
-As a result, several games originally destined for the Nintendo 64 console were postponed to become early releases on the GameCube.
-Concurrently, Nintendo was developing GameCube software provisioning future connectivity with the Game Boy Advance.
-Certain games, such as The Legend of Zelda: Four Swords Adventures and Final Fantasy Crystal Chronicles, can use the handheld as a secondary screen and controller when connected to the console via a link cable.
+Prior to the GameCube's release, Nintendo focused resources on the launch of the Game Boy Advance (GBA), a handheld game console and successor to the original Game Boy and Game Boy Color.
+Several games planned for the Nintendo 64 were postponed to become early releases on the GameCube.
+Concurrently, Nintendo was developing GameCube software provisioning future connectivity with the GBA.
+Certain games, such as The Legend of Zelda: Four Swords Adventures and Final Fantasy Crystal Chronicles, can use the GBA as a secondary screen and controller when connected to the GameCube via a link cable.

 Nintendo began its marketing campaign with the catchphrase "The Nintendo Difference" at its E3 2001 reveal.
 The goal was to distinguish itself from the competition as an entertainment company.
-Later advertisements have the slogan, "Born to Play", and game ads feature a rotating cube animation that morphs into a GameCube logo and end with a voice whispering, "GameCube".
-On May 21, 2001, the console's launch price of was announced, lower than that of the PlayStation 2 and Xbox.
-Nintendo spent $76 million marketing the GameCube.
+Later advertisements had the slogan "Born to Play", and game ads feature a rotating cube animation that morphs into a GameCube logo and end with a voice whispering "GameCube".
+On May 21, 2001, the launch price of was announced, lower than that of the PlayStation 2 and Xbox.
+Nintendo spent $76 million on marketing.

-In September 2020, leaked documents included Nintendo's plans for a GameCube model that would be both portable with a built-in display and dockable to a TV, similar to its later console the Nintendo Switch.
-Other leaks suggest plans for a GameCube successor, codenamed Tako, with HD graphics and slots for SD and memory cards, apparently resulting from a partnership with ATI and scheduled for release in 2005.
-Ultimately, Tako was abandoned for Revolution (later revealed and released as the Wii in 2006) which was a non-HD console with motion controls, although Nintendo would later work on Project Cafe which was an HD console that would become the Wii U, released later in 2012.
+In September 2020, leaked documents included Nintendo's plans for a GameCube model that would be both portable with a built-in display and dockable to a TV, similar to its later console, the Nintendo Switch.
+Other leaks suggest plans for a GameCube successor codenamed Tako, with HD graphics and slots for SD and memory cards, apparently resulting from a partnership with ATI and scheduled for release in 2005.
+Tako was abandoned for Revolution (later revealed and released as the Wii in 2006), a non-HD console with motion controls.
+Nintendo would later work on Project Cafe, an HD console that became the Wii U, released in 2012.